JinYuanLi0012/jinyuanli0012.github.io/index.md

 My enthusiasm broadly lies in exploring Multimodal Learning, Natural Language Processing and Computer Vision.
 My recent series of multimodal research ([MNER](https://arxiv.org/pdf/2305.12212)->[GMNER](https://arxiv.org/pdf/2402.09989)->[SMNER](https://arxiv.org/pdf/2406.07268)) explored how to unleash the potential capabilities of visual-language models in complex multimodal scenarios, how to build harmonious interaction and collaboration between multiple models, and how to construct image-text based knowledge augmentation methods in open-world scenarios.
 Additionally, I also maintain interest in several visual tasks (e.g., [Blind Image Inpainting](https://jinyuanli0012.github.io/), [Infrared and Visible Image Fusion](https://github.com/NaNagi2020/DSTFuse)).

-I'm open to collaboration and discussions.
-Please feel free to contact me and explore possibilities together.
+I am more concerned about the problems that are worth solving rather than limiting myself to a specific field.
+Feel free to contact me and explore possibilities together.

 {% include_relative _includes/Research_Interests.md %}